chenxm1986/hylu/README.md

 HYLU is a general-purpose parallel solver designed for efficiently solving sparse linear systems ($\bf{Ax}=\bf b$) on multi-core shared-memory machines.
 It employs an innovative parallel up-looking matrix factorization algorithm, which dynamically adapts to varying matrix sparsity patterns by leveraging hybrid numerical kernels.

 HYLU delivers high-performance matrix factorization for large-scale sparse linear systems from multiple engineering and scientific domains, including circuit simulation, power systems, computational fluid dynamics (CFD), electromagnetics, and structural analysis.
-The solver efficiently handles linear systems arising from finite element analysis, 2D/3D modeling, and optimization problems.
-Unsymmetric, symmetric indefinite, and symmetric positive-definite matrices are supported.
+The solver efficiently handles linear systems arising from finite element analysis, 2D/3D modeling, and optimization problems. *Unsymmetric*, *symmetric indefinite*, and *symmetric positive-definite* matrices are supported.

+HYLU is extremely convenient to use.
+Only a single header file and a library file are needed.
+For most practical problems, users do not need to set or modify the control parameters.

 Performance Results